 Not sure what to submit or how to submit your immunization records?
 Visit the Immunization Requirements page for more information!

-Please Note: Walk-in and office hours may vary.
-There is no medical provider or RN on campus during Mid-Semester Break, Spring Break, Holiday Curtailment, Summer and Winter Semesters.
+*Please Note: Medical provider office hours may vary from regular office hours.
+SHS is closed on weekends and holidays.
+There is no medical provider on campus during Mid-Semester Break, Spring Break, Holiday Curtailment, Summer and Winter Semesters.

 No Charge For Office Visits